How to attract the next generation of female leaders

 Companies need to increase confidence in the new generation of women that their skills and expertise will not only be recognised, but valued.
 We recently invited vloggers Eve Bennett and Ali A to spend a day in the life of a surveyor to help educate and inspire young women to consider a career in the built environment.

-However, changing perceptions isn’t enough and a real commitment from employers is key.
+Changing perceptions isn’t enough, however, and a real commitment from employers is key.

-Businesses need to ensure their internal policies reflect their external commitments - it becomes obvious very quickly if Diversity & Inclusion policies are used as a tick box exercises with no leadership backing.
-Millennials, both male and female, are more likely than previous generations to consider a company’s policies and track record on Equality, Diversity and Inclusion, before applying for a role.
+Businesses need to ensure their internal policies reflect their external commitments - it becomes obvious very quickly if diversity and inclusion policies are used as a tick box exercises with no leadership backing.
+Millennials, both male and female, are more likely than previous generations to consider a company’s policies and track record on equality, diversity and inclusion, before applying for a role.

 Our research found that workers want organisations to do more, with nearly 39% of those in the construction industry believing companies are not doing enough to attract females into the sector.